Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Best Time to Visit

-Peak season runs from late June through Labor Day, when water temperatures are warmest (65-75°F), all restaurants and attractions are open, and the towns are buzzing with energy.
+Peak season runs from late June through Labor Day, when water temperatures are warmest (65–75°F), all restaurants and attractions are open, and the towns are buzzing.
 For fewer crowds and lower prices, visit in early June or after Labor Day through mid-October.
-Fall color season along the coast, typically late September through mid-October, is absolutely spectacular.
+Fall color season along the coast, typically late September through mid-October, is spectacular.

 What to Know Before You Go

-Michigan Recreation Passport — Required for parking at all Michigan state parks. $17 for Michigan-registered vehicles, $34 for out-of-state.
-You can purchase it at the park entrance or add it to your vehicle registration.
-It’s the best $17 you’ll spend all summer.
+Michigan Recreation Passport — Required for parking at Michigan state parks.
+As of 2026 it’s $15 for Michigan-registered vehicles (annual) and $42 for out-of-state.
+You can buy it at the park entrance or add it to your vehicle registration.
+Note that national parks like Sleeping Bear Dunes are separate and require their own pass ($25 for 7 days).

-Beach Safety — Lake Michigan is a freshwater lake with no salt, sharks, or jellyfish, but it does have currents.
-Always check for red flag warnings and keep an eye on kids near the water.
-The sandy bottom and gradual drop-offs make it wonderful for families, but respect the lake—it’s big water.
+Beach Safety — Lake Michigan is freshwater with no salt, sharks, or jellyfish, but it does have currents.
+Always check for red flag warnings and watch kids near the water.
+The sandy bottom and gradual drop-offs make it wonderful for families, but respect the lake — it’s big water.

-Book Early — Popular accommodations in towns like Saugatuck, Traverse City, and Charlevoix book months in advance for peak summer weekends.
-If you want a lakefront rental or a campsite at Ludington State Park, start looking in January or February.
+Book Early — Popular stays in Saugatuck, Traverse City, and Charlevoix book months ahead for peak summer weekends.
+For a lakefront rental or a campsite at Ludington State Park, start looking in January or February.

 Getting There

 Most Lake Michigan beach towns are accessible via US-31, which runs along much of the coast.
-The closest major airports are Gerald R. Ford International Airport (GRR) in Grand Rapids (central to many beach towns) and Cherry Capital Airport (TVC) in Traverse City for northern destinations.
-From Chicago, the Amtrak train runs directly to New Buffalo — the easiest car-free beach getaway from the city.
+The closest major airports are Gerald R. Ford International (GRR) in Grand Rapids and Cherry Capital (TVC) in Traverse City for northern destinations.
+From Chicago, Amtrak runs directly to New Buffalo — the easiest car-free beach getaway from the city.

 Frequently Asked Questions About Lake Michigan Beach Towns